john0248/PyBer_Analysis/README.md

 I used Jupyter Notebook for the python script and the following dependencies: Matplotlib and pandas.
 Two cvs files were provided for the analysis: “city_data.cvs” and “ride_data.cvs”.
 Both cvs files are located in the “Resources” folder.

+Before we continue let’s discuss terms and how they are defined in this analysis.
+1. City types: Urban, Rural, and Suburban
+2. Total Drivers: Sum of drivers by each city type
+3. Total Rides: Sum of rides by each city type
+4. Total Fares: Sum of fares by each city type
+5. Average fare per ride: (Total Fares/ Total Rides) by each city type
+6. Average fare per driver: (Total Fares/ Total Drivers) by each city type

 ### Deliverable 1: A Summary DataFrame

 To create a summary dataframe from the cvs file, we had to combine the two cvs files.
 This was done through python by merging on city.
 After merging the files into a single dataframe, we could start aggregating the data into a summary dataframe.
 The .sum() and .count() methods were used to obtain the PyBer Summary dataframe found below.